run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

     + *Widgets*:

-        + choose the type widget that will be in the management panel.
+        + choose the type of widget that will be in the management panel.

 2. To set the display mode of the elements in the dashboard, click on "Layout" and choose an option;